adrisan0/house/README.md

 You can also display the number of salary years needed to purchase a property via the new "Años de salario" metric.

+The interface now offers a dropdown to choose the dwelling type and controls for rooms and optional extras (jardín, terraza, patio o sótano).
+These selections are stored but no price adjustments are applied yet.

 Job hopping can now be modeled by selecting a change year and future career path.
 Salary growth switches to the new trajectory from that year onward.
 A savings curve editor lets you adjust the saving rate for each projection